willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 ![RC step response circuit]({% link i/rc_step1.svg %}){: .centered :}

-The $\text{RC}$ step response is the most important analog circuit.
-In digital systems it sets the speed limit for how fast the system can run.
-It happens billions of times a second in computers and other digital devices.
-In analog systems it is the basic building block for filters and signal processing.
+The $\text{RC}$ step response is *the most important* analog circuit.
+In analog systems it is the building block for filters and signal processing.
+It sets the speed limit for how fast digital system run---happening billions of times a second inside computers and other digital devices.

-Before diving into the step response you may want to review two articles, [RC natural response - intuition]({% link _articles/rc-natural-response-intuition.md %}), and [RC natural response - derivation]({% link _articles/rc-natural-response-derivation.md %}).
-To develop an intuitive understanding for what this circuit does see [RC step response - intuition]({% link _articles/rc-step-response-intuition.md %}).

-There is a fair amount of new vocabulary associated introduced in this derivation.
-Stay relaxed and let it soak in slowly.
-We use the method of *natural response plus forced response* to solve the challenging *non-homogeneous* differential equation that models the $\text R\text C$ step circuit.
+Before diving into the step response derivation you may want to review two articles, [RC natural response - intuition]({% link _articles/rc-natural-response-intuition.md %}), and [RC natural response - derivation]({% link _articles/rc-natural-response-derivation.md %}).
+To gain an intuitive understanding for this circuit see [RC step response - intuition]({% link _articles/rc-step-response-intuition.md %}).
+There is a fair amount of new vocabulary introduced in this derivation.
+Relax and let it soak in slowly.

 Written by Willy McAllister.